rehierl/node-tree-outliner/3-4-0-design-5.md

 That is, because a section's last node would not be the section's last node, if it were a parent.
-This is a mere consequence of the tree traversal as any node will be entered if (and only if) all of its ancestors have already been entered.
+This is a mere consequence of the tree traversal as any node will be entered if (and only if) all of its ancestors and all of its previous siblings have already been entered.

 Note that no such clarification can be derived for the first node of a section.
 That is, because the first node of a section depends on the definition of the